-Let's take a look at to get a better idea of what Wesleyan offers and if it sounds like the right college for you.
+Let's take a look at these factors to get a better sense of what Wesleyan offers and if it might be a good fit for you.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

-In 2020, students graduated with an average of $23,876 in student loans for each student with debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $24,873 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Wesleyan University seems like a school you want to apply to, click the heart button to save it to your college list.

-Wesleyan is located in the suburban setting of Middletown, Connecticut, less than an hour from Hartford ; New Haven ; Springfield and MA.
+Wesleyan is located in the suburban setting of Middletown, Connecticut, in the suburbs of Hartford ; New Haven ; Springfield and MA.

-If you want to see Wesleyan for yourself, plan a visit.
+If you would like to see Wesleyan for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 91 to Middletown, or book a flight to the nearest airport, Bradley International.